ebcoleman/code-quiz/README.md

 GIVEN I am taking a code quiz

-WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over
 <!-- create localStorage -->
 THEN I can save my initials and my score